microsoft/kafka-connect-cosmosdb/README.md

 Refer to the [Performance Environment Setup](./src/perf/README.md) for exact steps on deploying the performance test environment for the Connectors.

+## Dead Letter Queue
+We introduced the standard dead level queue from Kafka.
+For more info see: https://www.confluent.io/blog/kafka-connect-deep-dive-error-handling-dead-letter-queues

 ## Resources

 - [Kafka Connect](http://kafka.apache.org/documentation.html#connect)